 Fine Arts Chamber Players' Music Residencies bring professional teaching artists into Dallas schools for individual and group lessons.
 Music instruction is completely free of charge to all students - and school districts - involved, and is provided for a minimum of one year.
 During the 2022-2023 school year, FACP teaching artists led 448 individual or group lessons in 2 Dallas schools for more than 62 students.
-That’s equivalent to more than four hours of free music education each school day!
+That’s equivalent to 14 hours of free music education each week!

 Fine Arts Chamber Players recruits the highest quality teachers for our programs.
 All teaching artists are local professional musicians.

 Currently, Fine Arts Chamber Players has long term music residencies at the following Dallas public schools:

 Teaching artists teach an after-school violin program to 26 students in 4th grade at Atlas Preparatory, a charter school in east Dallas.
 Students receive violin instruction and music theory lessons at no cost.
 Fine Arts Chamber Players provides each student a violin and instructional materials, and also helps to coordinate field trips to symphony performances and arrange master classes by local artists.

 David W. Carter High School*

 Fine Arts Chamber Players facilitates 2 - 4 teaching artists in voice and piano to supplement the existing music programs at Carter.
 These teaching artists teach private lessons, coach small groups, and even help conduct and prepare large ensembles for concerts and state competitions, both during school hours and after school.

 * The Program at David W. Carter High School is sponsored in part from a generous donation from Virginia & Robert Dupuy